hltcoe/concrete/GETTING_STARTED.md

 ## Read a Communication from a file

 You can read in a Concrete file to a Communication object as follows.

 ```java
 CompactCommunicationSerializer ser = new CompactCommunicationSerializer();
 Communication comm = ser.fromPathString(commFile.getAbsolutePath());
 ```

-## Write a Communication to a file

-TODO

 ## Walk the Data Structures